Innovation is Essential to Achieve Wellbeing

 While California is known globally for its innovative spirit, most local governments have never been expected to design, launch, and evaluate new approaches for providing mental health services and, as a result, have not built the capacity for such innovation.

-The Incubator supports and links counties that have identified an opportunity for improvement with subject matter experts and experienced practitioners to adapt, test, and assess strategies and services.
-In addition to developing specific advances in service delivery, the incubator supports cross-county collaboration, and building capacities within counties for performance management and continuous improvement.
+The Incubator supports and links counties that have identified an opportunity for improvement with subject matter experts and experienced practitioners to adapt, test, and assess novel strategies and services.
+In addition to developing specific advances in service delivery, the Incubator supports cross-county collaboration, and building capacities within counties for performance management and continuous improvement.

 The MHSA is one of few mechanisms in state government that explicitly supports innovation in the delivery of services.
 The law requires counties to spend a portion of their MHSA funds on innovation projects and charges the Commission with approving those projects.